tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 More traditional approaches to parsing typically involve special purpose programs called *parser generators*, which take as input a grammar defined in a special language (usually some derivation of BNF as described below) and generate the partial program in the desired programming language which must then be completed by the programmer to parse such input.
 Parser combinators have the advantage that they are entirely written in the one language.
 Parser combinators written in Haskell take advantage of the expressiveness of the Haskell language such that the finished parser can look a lot like a BNF grammar definition, as we shall see.

 The parser combinator discussed here is based on one developed by Tony Morris and Mark Hibberd as part of their ["System F" Functional Programming Course](https://github.com/system-f/fp-course), which in turn is a simplified version of official Haskell parser combinators such as [parsec](https://hackage.haskell.org/package/parsec) by Daan Leijen.

+You can play with the example and the various parser bits and pieces in [this on-line playground](https://repl.it/@tgdwyer/DistortedMaroonDigits#main.hs).

 ## Context-free Grammars and BNF